xwq325/SISR-Template/README.md

 Base on [EDSR-ssim](https://github.com/HolmesShuan/EDSR-ssim) and [DSRNet](https://github.com/hellloxiaotian/DSRNet/blob/main/DSRNet/sample.py#L56).

-Only show the current epoch's avg_SSIM, and provide two implement method.
+Only show the current epoch's avg_SSIM, and provide two implementation method.

 If you need the best SSIM, please change the test method in trainer.py